10 Common Lateral Movement Techniques and How to Stop Them

-If you prevent lateral movement, every breach doesn’t have to spell disaster.
-We’ll explore the most common lateral movement techniques and offer tips to cut off attackers’ pathways in real time.
+If you prevent lateral movement structurally, breaches are automatically contained by the network architecture, ensuring critical operations continue running through cyber incidents.
+We’ll explore some of the most common lateral movement techniques and offer tips to block attack paths in real time.

 What Are Lateral Movement Techniques?